How we are helping

 Australian Civilian Corps

-- Vanuatu to recover from the impacts Tropical Cyclone Pam, including by assisting the longer-term reconstruction effort
+- Vanuatu, Fiji and Tonga to recover from the impacts of Tropical Cyclone Winston, including by assisting the longer-term reconstruction effort

-RedR Australia is a humanitarian organisation whose mission is to relieve suffering in disasters by selecting, training and providing competent and committed personnel to humanitarian relief agencies worldwide.
+RedR Australia is a humanitarian organisation whose mission is to relieve suffering in humanitarian crises by selecting, training and providing competent and committed personnel to humanitarian relief agencies worldwide.

 DFAT maintains a pool of highly trained staff through its Crisis Response Team (CRT).
 In response to a crisis, DFAT CRT officers can be deployed overseas at short notice to support Australian diplomatic posts and/or partners in the field.
 The CRT includes staff with high level expertise in humanitarian responses and these staff provide essential humanitarian support in affected countries.
 Since November 2013, the CRT has been deployed to Nepal, Vanuatu, Philippines, Solomon Islands, Myanmar, Fiji and Tonga.